-Sleep loss is common amongst cancer patients.
+Sleep loss is common among cancer patients.
 Everything from stress to dysfunctioning serotonin receptors adds to the challenges that get in the way of a full seven to eight hours of sleep.
 No matter the cause of your sleep loss, there are steps you can take to help get more (and better) sleep.

 Cancer and Sleep Loss

 Before we jump into how you can get better sleep, let’s look at the combination of circumstances surrounding cancer that affect your ability to sleep.
-The initial news of your diagnosis alone can cause stress levels to skyrocket and depression to set in.
+The initial news of your breast cancer diagnosis alone can cause stress levels to skyrocket and depression to set in.
 Also, some cancers cause an extra release of inflammatory cytokines which increase fatigue, malaise and cause sleep disturbances.

 Chronic pain is another factor thrown into the mix.
 When you’re hurting, it’s hard to sleep.
 Pain can come before, during, or after treatment and may continue for months.
 Then, of course, there’s the stress.
 The stress of an unknown future, facing the loss of childbearing abilities, inability to work, and the list could go on, weighing heavy on many minds.